 (c) discuss and determine the support required to achieve the agreed goals.

 7.2.4 For Academic staff, work allocation and the balance between teaching, research and engagement activities within the work allocation are discussed during the PPR discussion.

 7.2.5 The taking of recreation leave is an important aspect in maintaining an appropriate work-life balance and leave plans should be developed and agreed during PPR discussions.

 7.2.6 At the completion of the PPR discussion, there is a clear understanding between the staff member and the PPR supervisor about the performance and development goals to be achieved and the actions to be initiated by both to achieve the goals.

 7.2.7 Once a PPR is signed off by all parties, a copy of each staff member’s PPR is to be kept with the PPR Supervisor and for Academic staff, and a copy provided to the Head of School as appropriate.

 7.3.1 Following up to ensure the PPR goals are achieved is an essential characteristic of the PPR process.

 7.3.2 The staff member and the PPR supervisor continue to work together to implement and monitor the achievement of the PPR goals and meet as often as needed throughout the PPR cycle to discuss progress and review and/or modify goals, if circumstances require.

 8. Relationship to the University's Enterprise Agreement

 8.1 PPR derives from the University's Enterprise Agreement.
 PPR is not the process by which a supervisor deals with unsatisfactory performance.
-If a staff member’s performance is considered unsatisfactory, the Unsatisfactory Performance provisions in the Enterprise Agreement are implemented, and the supervisor should contact Human Resources as soon as practicable.
+If a staff member’s performance is considered unsatisfactory, the Unsatisfactory Performance provisions in the Enterprise Agreement are implemented, and the supervisor should contact People and Culture as soon as practicable.
 This process is separate from PPR.